siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 \mathbf{T}_{\mathrm{eff}}.
 $$

-The important point is that these effective fields would not be fundamental.
-They would summarize unresolved local circulation, transport, and closure within each averaging region.
+These effective fields summarize unresolved local circulation, transport, and closure within each averaging region.

-This is exactly where pressure, viscosity, and related effective quantities would have to appear if they are real emergent observables of the substrate.
+This is exactly where pressure, viscosity, and related effective quantities appear as observables of the coarse-grained substrate.

 ## 206.5 What a Navier-Stokes-like Closure Would Require